interserver/mailbaby-api-samples/openapi-client/javascript/docs/DefaultApi.md

 //apiKeyAuth.apiKeyPrefix = 'Token';

 let apiInstance = new MailBabyApi.DefaultApi();
-let opts = {
-  'to': "to_example", // String | The Contact whom is the primary recipient of this email.
-  'from': "from_example", // String | The contact whom is the this email is from.
-  'subject': "subject_example", // String | The subject or title of the email 'body': "body_example" // String | The main email contents.
+let to = "to_example"; // String | The Contact whom is the primary recipient of this email. let from = "from_example"; // String | The contact whom is the this email is from. let subject = "subject_example"; // String | The subject or title of the email let body = "body_example"; // String | The main email contents. apiInstance.sendMail(to, from, subject, body, (error, data, response) => {
-};
-apiInstance.sendMail(opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {